 The Trust has adopted the following investment restrictions as fundamental policies with respect to the Fund.
-These restrictions cannot be changed without the approval of the holders of a majority of the Fund's outstanding voting securities.
-For the purposes of the 1940 Act, a "majority of outstanding shares" means the vote of the lesser of: (1) 67% or more of the voting securities of a Fund present at the meeting if the holders of more than 50% of the Fund's outstanding voting securities of a Fund.
+These restrictions cannot be changed with respect to the Fund without the approval of the holders of a majority of the Fund's outstanding voting securities.
+For the purposes of the 1940 Act, a "majority of outstanding shares" means the vote of the lesser of: (1) 67% or more of the voting securities of the Fund present at the meeting if the holders of more than 50% of the Fund's outstanding voting securities are present or represented by proxy; or (2) more than 50% of the outstanding voting securities of the Fund.

-The investment policies enumerated in this section may be changed with respect to a Fund only by a vote of the holders of a majority of the Fund's outstanding voting securities, except as noted below:
+The investment policies enumerated in this section may be changed with respect to the Fund only by a vote of the holders of a majority of the Fund's outstanding voting securities, except as noted below: